drivendataorg/sfp-cervical-biopsy-runtime/README.md

-# Société Française de Pathologie: Cervical biopsy challenge
+# Société Française de Pathologie: Cervical Biopsy Challenge

 This repository contains runtime configuration for the [SFP Cervical Biopsy Challenge](https://www.drivendata.org/) competition, as well as example benchmark solutions.

-## Adding dependencies to runtime configuration
+## Adding dependencies to the runtime

 We accept contributions to add additional dependencies to the runtime environment.
 To do so, you'll have to follow these steps: